 Why do I need a solicitor to make a will?
 Problems with home made wills.

-1 May, 2018Dispute Resolution, Insolvency and LitigationEstate Planning, Wills, Trusts & SuperannuationFamily LawNews & Updates
+1 May, 2018Dispute Resolution, Insolvency and LitigationEstate Planning, Estate Administration and Disputes, Trusts and SuperannuationFamily LawNews & Updates

 What do the courts think of ‘home made’ wills?